 I. Pay down as much debt as possible, especially high-interest debt (like credit cards and personal loans).

-Reducing Credit Card Debt:
+Quick Tips for Reducing Credit Card Debt:

 - Make multiple payments throughout the month rather than one payment on the due date